leomccormack/Spatial_Audio_Framework/README.md

 * (**Optional**) [netCDF](https://www.unidata.ucar.edu/software/netcdf/) for reading [SOFA](https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)) files
 * (**Optional**) Intel's [Integrated Performance Primitives (IPP)](https://software.intel.com/content/www/us/en/develop/tools/integrated-performance-primitives.html) for the FFT.

-In order to inform SAF which CBLAS/LAPACK supporting library/libraries you have linked to your project, simply add **one** of the following pre-processor definitions:
+In order to inform SAF which CBLAS/LAPACK supporting library/libraries you have linked to your project, simply add **one** of the following global pre-processor definitions:
 ```
 SAF_USE_INTEL_MKL             # great option, but only for x86 architectures
 SAF_USE_OPEN_BLAS_AND_LAPACKE # good option, works on everything